microchip-pic-avr-examples/avr16eb32-getting-started-with-tce-and-wex-mplab-bare-metal/README.md

 [![MCHP](images/microchip.png)](https://www.microchip.com)

-# Getting Started with Timer/Counter Type E (TCE) and WEX
+# Getting Started with Timer/Counter Type E (TCE) and WEX bare metal

 This repository contains examples of bare metal source code for the new TCE and WEX peripherals of the AVR<sup>®</sup> EB family of devices.
 There are three applications described in this document.
 Each application's functionality is explained.